Outdated or Unsupported Browser Detected

 For example, there is a presumption that a worker is an employee, not an independent contractor, unless the business proves to the department that the worker is not an employee.
 Therefore, it is the employer's burden to prove that the worker is not an employee.

-The vast majority of cases involve proof by a preponderance of the evidence.
+Most cases involve proof by a preponderance of the evidence.
 This means that whoever has the burden of proof must show that it is more probable than not that the claim that the party is making is true.
 For example, if you are trying to prove that certain wages should not be counted as wages for tax purposes because they were paid for agricultural labor, you must convince the appeal tribunal that it is more probable than not that the work performed was agricultural labor.

 If the appellant (the employer or business) does not attend the hearing, then the appeal is dismissed.
 The determination remains in effect and becomes final (unless good cause for failing to appear is shown).
 The appeal tribunal will wait 10 minutes before dismissing the appeal.